KieMac16/data-analytics-power-bi-report/README.md

 ## Customer Detail Page
 I created the following visuals, whilst ensuring I followed a consistent format using the format tab for each visual:
 - Headline Card Visuals\
-Use the 'card' visual with total customers and a new measure, revenue per customer.
+Use the 'card' visual with total customers and a new measure, Revenue per Customer.
 - Summary Chart\
-Use the 'donut' visual with Unique Customers in the values section and Country in the details section.
+Use the 'donut' visual with Unique Customers in the Values section and Country in the details section.
 - Line Chart\
 Date Hierarchy as an x value and Unique Customers as a y value.\
 Click on 'add further analysis to your visual' in the visualisation pane to include a Trend Line and Forecast.